 ---- New Hardware requirements for Advanced Analytics

----- Development of a prototype application using advanced analytics services either provided in terms of APIs or Software as a Service.
+---- Development of a prototype application using advanced analytics services either provided regarding APIs or Software as a Service.

 Cloud Computing Definition.
 Service Oriented Architectures.
 Web Services.Business considerations

-Theory classes, reading and discussion of technical and research papers, Presentation of topics (and papers) by students, Laboratory sessions and a practical class project.
+Lectures, reading and discussion of technical and research papers, Presentation of topics (and papers) by students.
+Laboratory sessions and a practical class project.

-Students are required to bring their own laptop to develop the laboratory sessions and practical class project.
+Students are required to bring their laptop to carry out the laboratory sessions and practical class project.

-The evaluation of the course will be based on the participation of students in class, lab sessions, class attendance, reading and presenting reports and papers and a projects work on specific topics.
+Students will be evaluated on their participation in class, laboratory sessions, class attendance, reading and presenting reports and papers and assignments on specific topics.

 The ﬁnal grade for the course is the weighted average of the grades for the following components obtained en each part of the course: